Judge apologizes, admits he's serial panty stealer

 Cicale was arrested on burglary charges and appeared in court Friday morning.

-The judge is a married father of three young children, and is charged with sneaking into a home across the street and stealing the underwear of a 23-year-old woman who lives there with her parents.
+The judge is a married father of three young children, and he is accused of sneaking into a home across the street and stealing the underwear of a 23-year-old woman who lives there with her parents.
+He reportedly knew the girl from when she worked as an intern at the Islip Town Attorney's Office, when he used to work there.

-He said that he stole the underwear upon feeling "urges."
+In his confession, he said he stole the underwear upon feeling "urges."
+He admitted that on several occasions, he entered the home, opened her hamper and took underwear.

-Investigators say it happened at 9 a.m.
-Thursday when the young woman was alone.

-Prosecutors say the young woman was sleeping, but woke up when she heard the door open.
-She called out, "Hello?"
-That's when she saw Cicale at the doorway and he turned around and ran away.
+Cicarle was taken into custody after an incident that happened around 9 a.m.
+Thursday, when the young woman was alone.
+Prosecutors said she was sleeping but woke up when she heard the door open.
+She called out, "Hello?" and that's when she saw Cicale at the doorway.

-The young woman closed and locked the door and called her mother.
-Her mother called 911.

-Police quickly responded and saw Cicale walking up to a different house and pretending to knock on the door.
+Authorities say he turned around and ran away, and the victim closed and locked the door and called her mother, who called 911.
+Responding officers say they saw Cicale walking up to a different house and pretending to knock on the door.

-They approached him because he matched the description of who the young woman described.

-Prosecutors say, Cicale's story to police just "doesn't add up."
-They found several pairs of soiled women's underwear on him.
-Victim identified the items as her underwear.
+They approached him because he matched the description of the person the victim described.
+They reportedly found several pairs of soiled women's underwear on him, which the victim identified as her own.

-The judge admitted that he went into the young woman's hamper and took the underwear...on several occasions.

-He has written letter of apology to victim and also provided a written confession.
-However, Cicale entered a plea of "not guilty" in court.
+Cicale has written letter of apology to victim and also provided a written confession.

-The Nassau County District Judge presided over Cicale's case and says he will receive mental health treatment.
+A Nassau County district judge presided over Cicale's case to prevent a conflict of interest.
+Cicale is expected to receive mental health treatment.

-"His reputation throughout the court is stellar," said William Wexler, Cicale's attorney.
-"Every judge, every lawyer respects him and we just have to see how the process plays out."
+"His reputation throughout the court is stellar," defense attorney William Wexler said.
+"Every judge, every lawyer respects him, and we just have to see how the process plays out."

 Wexler went on to say that the judge's wife is standing by her husband through this process.

+Cicale was ordered held on $50,000.
+Cicale was "temporarily relieved of his judicial duties" and the matter was referred to the state's Court of Appeals to determine whether to suspend the jurist, court system spokesman Lucian Chalfen said.

 Neighbors were shocked when they learned of the judge's arrest.

-"From what I heard it's a little perverted maybe, and that never makes sense to me," said William Bloom, a neighbor.
+"From what I heard, it's a little perverted maybe," neighbor William Bloom said.
+"And that never makes sense to me."

-Cicale is a graduate of St. John's Law School, a former legal aid attorney and a former Islip Town Attorney, elected to the District Criminal Court in 2016.
+Cicale is a graduate of St. John's Law School, a former legal aide attorney and a former Islip Town Attorney elected to the District Criminal Court in 2016.

-He knows victim from when she was an intern in the Islip Town Attorney's Office.

-"He's a family man, he's always outside playing basketball with his kids," said Jay Moceri, a neighbor.
-"He's always jogging, he's always friendly to everybody in the neighborhood."
+"He's a family man, he's always outside playing basketball with his kids," neighbor Jay Moceri said.
+"He's always jogging.
+He's always friendly to everybody in the neighborhood."

 ----------